Walking into Rocambolesc Gelateria is like walking into a hidden room on the set of Willy Wonka & the Chocolate Factory.

-And together with his older brothers, chef Joan Roca and sommelier Josep Roca, he runs El Celler de Can Roca, the recipient of three Michelin stars and recognition as the best restaurant in the world.
+Jordi, featured on Chef's Table (S4 E3), is one of the world's best pastry chefs.
+With his older brothers, chef Joan Roca and sommelier Josep Roca, he runs El Celler de Can Roca, which has received three Michelin stars and has been recognized as the best restaurant in the world.

-While a reservation at El Celler de Can Roca was just about as hard to come by back then as it is today, we bloggers descended on Rocambolesc Gelateria to get a further taste of Jordi's sweet creations.
+While a reservation at El Celler de Can Roca was just about as hard to come by back then as it is today, we bloggers descended on Rocambolesc Gelateria to sample Jordi's sweet creations.

 Related: Milk Bar - Christina Tosi's NYC Dessert Bar